coolsoftwaretyler/ogdenstudios.xyz/_drafts/making-a-navbar.md

 ### Bringing the styles together

-With this CSS added to our project, you can expect to see:
+With this CSS added to the project, you can expect to see:

 ![Markup and additional css on the navbar in sample Rails app](/img/navbar-tutorial/navbar-markup-css.png)